 3. Always ask about food allergies in advance and remind your guests to bring special snacks if you’re not able to meet their no dairy, no soy, vegan, cage free lifestyle.
 And make sure your kids understand not to share or give a snack to a little one who might be too young to understand what they’re allowed to eat.
 When I host a large group of families, I have one large snack table for everyone to graze from.
 It’s up to the moms and kids to monitor their own families.
 When it’s only one or two families, I try to establish one snack or meal time and offer the same thing to everyone and then clean up.
 Except for stuffing puffs in the baby’s mouth to keep him quiet, it’s not open season on my pantry.

 4. Think of who you’re inviting; how clean was their house last time you went over?
 Use that to gauge how much you need to clean.
-Never been to their house?
-Then try to score an invite before hosting or as a last resort, really tidy up so you make a good impression.
+(I’m serious about this folks.)
 At minimum I try to wipe down the bathroom (not the tub), have the floor picked up and swept (don’t need my guest’s nine month old eating yesterday’s cereal, or Legos, from under the dining table) and dirty dishes in the sink (but not overflowing) or dishwasher.
+Most moms will understand the state of your home.
+I just want my home to be comfortable, not necessarily neat as a pin.

 5. Create an environment that encourages kids to run free and lets moms socialize.
 I usually host when it’s warm so the big kids run around in our backyard while the little ones stay on the deck with some toys and chairs for the moms.
 I also try to keep the living room inviting in case someone needs a quiet place to nurse.
 Our swing set is also visible from the deck.
 I always lock our pool, unless we are specifically hosting a family for swimming in which case we’re all in the water or on the pool deck.
 If it’s cold I never host more than one family at a time and the big kids are asked to stay in the basement or in the upstairs bedrooms.
 Little ones may play in the living room where it’s somewhat easier to relax.
 I don’t intervene in disputes between kids unless it’s absolutely necessary.
 My kids know by now that when I need to get involved in their fights (as opposed to sitting on the deck and eating brownies), it’s not pretty, so usually, they will try to work it out before bringing in an adult.